 While Nephi described Roman Catholicism’s incomplete presentation of the gospel in general terms, it isn’t overly difficult today to reconstruct what prominent flaws he found noteworthy in the way Roman Catholicism taught religion throughout the centuries after Christ.
 The first and most obvious obstacle preventing Catholics from learning the full gospel message was the fact that the Catholic mass was spoken in Latin, a language that no one in Europe except Catholic clergy spoke or understood as of 900 C.E.
 Similarly, it’s not hard to imagine how meaningless LDS sacrament meetings would be to members today if everything taught were spoken in biblical Hebrew or Greek.
 The fact that Catholic priests were chanting words that they knew couldn’t be understood by their parishioners demonstrates how little the church prioritized scriptural understanding among the laity.

 A second defect so obvious it almost escapes notice is that the Catholic church made no effort to teach lay members to read, though it knew that most of them couldn’t.
 While churches today generally leave it to public schools to teach members to read (or charge high fees, in most cases, to teach students in church-sponsored schools), no publicly funded schools existed during almost all of the Christian history Nephi foresaw.
 Schooling was thus available only to the wealthy, and even then, the great universites of Europe were heavily under the control of the Roman Catholic church.
 Thus, the church knew if it didn’t teach its people to read, a great many of them would remain illiterate, scripturally and otherwise.
-However, through the centuries, it made no attempt to remedy this situation.
+However, through the centuries, it made no concerted, church-wide attempt to remedy this situation.

 Closely related to the problems of services spoken in Latin and illiteracy was Catholicism’s affirmative and specific desire to discourage scriptural literacy.
 The following brief review of this history was written by Monsignor Daniel Kutys, former Executive Director of the United States Council of Catholic Bishops Secretariat of Evangelization and Catechesis, and current pastor in the Archdiocese of Philadelphia: